raspberrypilearning/cd-my-favourite-celebrity/en/step_1.md

 ## Introduction

-Learn how to code a webpage about your favourite celebrity!
+Learn how to code a web page about your favourite celebrity!

 ### What you will make

-Build a webpage like the one in the Trinket below.
+Build a web page like the one in the trinket below.

 <div class="trinket">
   <iframe src="https://trinket.io/embed/html/58c6a6b896?outputOnly=true&start=result" width="600" height="505" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen>